lizhiqi0506/GNN_CancerPreDiagnosisWithMeth/README.md

-### Graph neural network learning model for precision multi-tumour early diagnostics with DNA methylation data
+## Graph neural network learning model for precision multi-tumour early diagnostics with DNA methylation data

 ---

+### Running Environment

+* Linux environment, Python 3
+* The following packages need to be available: numpy,pandas,collections,pytorch,torch_geometirc,seaborn
+* The dataset created by torch_geometric must be saved in a dirctory named "processed"

-#### Demo
+### Demo

 ##### Data Preprocess